projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ### Step 2: Create a Sveltos ClusterProfile

-Define a Sveltos ClusterProfile referencing the flux-system GitRepository and defining the _nginx-ingress_ directory as the source of the deployment.
+Define a Sveltos ClusterProfile referencing the flux-system GitRepository and specify the _nginx-ingress_ directory as the source of the deployment.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1